 Japchae: Korean Stir Fried Noodles!
-One of my favorite Korean dishes and so easy to make!
+Here is a faster spin on one of my favorite Korean dishes.
+My method is a little different but you still end up with some delicious Japchae!
 I hope you give this recipe a try!

 The month of January has been a blur.
 I can’t believe it has already come and gone.
 We’ve been so busy and now, we’re heading into Girl Scout cookie sales, Valentine’s Day and Spring Break.